COVID-19 Testing Center

 Upcoming Dates and Times

-The testing center is closed every Wednesday and will follow the College’s holiday, break and adverse weather closing and delay schedules.
+The testing center follows the College’s holiday, break and adverse weather closing and delay schedules.
 While this page will be updated regularly, in some cases we may have to make changes without notice.
 Every effort will be made to get an announcement out to the community.
 During adverse weather, call the College’s weather line: (413) 538-2330.

 Who is Being Tested